 While many personal injury lawsuits are settled out of court, there is always the possibility that a lawsuit will be argued in court before a jury.
 The jury is then responsible for determining what amount of damages, if any, will be awarded to the plaintiff.
-Relying on a jury to award damages is risky for both parties because sometimes the damages awarded may vary dramatically from what might be considered a reasonable settlement.
-It may be important to have a good understanding of how a jury will make a personal injury settlement decision before deciding to take a case to court.
+When they do this, they will be awarding a verdict as opposed to a settlement.

 Different Types of Damages

-Some of the most important aspects of a settlement are the types of damages involved.
+Some of the most important aspects of a verdict are the types of damages involved.
 This becomes very important when the case is before a jury.
 There are essentially three different types of damages possible: economic damages, non-economic damages, and punitive damages.

 Non-economic damages are a different matter entirely.
 These are amounts that are not possible to calculate directly, such as an amount for a victim’s pain and suffering or emotional distress.
 The jury often receives very little legal guidance — if any — to calculate these damages, and must simply use their own best judgment.
 While they are encouraged not to make decisions based on emotions, they may be more likely to do so when non-economic damages are considered.
 A highly sympathetic client may be awarded more than a non-sympathetic one.